 The work of collecting salmon eggs at the California Fish commission hatchery on the Sacramento river, at Anderson, Cal., has just closed.
 The results of the season's operations are the most remarkable on record.
-Fortythe most remarkable on record.
-Forty-eight and a half million eggs were col-lected.
+Fortyeight and a half million eggs were col-lected.
 This exceeds the previous record by 22,000,000 and is 28,000,000 more than were collected at all the other hatcheries on the coast this year.
-These eggs will be hatched and the fry planted in the waters of the state with the exception of 3,000,000 that will be sent to Oregon and 6.000,000 that go to the New England states station on serted blacksmith is ready and willing to forgive and forget, if his wife will only return to him.
-The body of Ernest Hawthorne, who disappeared from the Silver Stream district, near Wellington, N. Z. re-cently, has been found.
-It had been pressed into a hastly dug grave on the spot where Hawthorne and a man named Stanhope had established a compared for the stablished a named Stanhope had established a compared for the stablished for or may have chosen this mode of com-nitting suicide, rather than face the almost certain long term of imprisonment which awaits him.
+These eggs will be hatched and the fry planted in the waters of the state with the exception of 3,000,000 that will be sent to Oregon and 6,000,000 that go to the New England states station on serted blacksmith is ready and willing to forgive and forget, if his wife will only return to him.

+The body of Ernest Hawthorne, who disappeared from the Silver Stream district, near Wellington, N. Z., recently, has been found.
+It had been pressed into a hastily dug grave on the spot where Hawthorne and a man named Stanhope had established a either feigning the part of a crazy man or may have chosen this mode of comor may have chosen this mode of com-nitting suicide, rather than face the almost certain long term of imprisonment which awaits him.

-H. C. Nash, Ibrarian of Stanford university, and J. C. Rowell, librarian of the University of California, are at work on a scheme which if carried out will materially change the copyright will materially change the copyright laws of the country and at the same time build up large national libraries in a number of the big cities of the United States.
-The plan is to require authors obtaining the protection of a copyright to supply copies of their work to several depositories located in cities in different sections of the coun-try.
+H. C. Nash, librarian of Stanford university, and J. C. Rowell, librarian of the University of California, are at work on a scheme which if carried out will materially change the copyright will materially change the copyright laws of the country and at the same time build up large national libraries in a number of the big cities of the United States.
+The plan is to require authors obtaining the protection of a copyright to supply copies of their work to several depositories located in cities in different sections of the country.
 Senator Perkins will introduce the bill in the United States Senate.
 It will direct the establishment of addi-tional depositories in the cities of Chi-cago, Denver, San Francisco and New Orleans.

-Two switch engines collided at the Oakland, Cal., pier Saturday morning and crushed the life out of Hugh Hunand crushed the life out of Hugh Hun-ter and Albert Adams, employes of the Bouthern Pacific company.
-William B. Nuckols, a third empolye of the com-pany, had one of his legs broken and was injured internally, as well as re-ceiving bad cuts on the head, but he will recover.
-Hunter was almost in-stantly killed, but Adams lingered in agony for some hours.
-It was a rear-end collision and a freight car was sandwiched in between the engines when they struck.
-Responsibility for the accident has not yet been fixed. but it will probably be found that the darkness of the morning and the slip-ery condition of the tracks led to the disastrous collision. disastrous collision.
+Two switch engines collided at the Oakland, Cal., pier Saturday morning and crushed the life out of Hugh Hunand crushed the life out of Hugh Hunter and Albert Adams, employes of the Southern Pacific company.
+William B. Nuckols, a third empolye of the company, had one of his legs broken and was injured internally, as well as receiving bad cuts on the head, but he will recover.
+Hunter was almost instantly killed, but Adams lingered in agony for some hours.
+It was a rearend collision and a freight car was sandwiched in between the engines when they struck.
+Responsibility for the accident has not yet been fixed but it will probably be found that the darkness of the morning and the sliperry condition of the tracks led to the disastrous collision. disastrous collision.

 Paul Roselyn, alias Paul Rosseter, of Auburn, Cal., committed suicide Sunday morning by taking strychnine.
 A note to the coroner gives financial embarrassment as the cause for the act.
-No money was found on the body, although there was a note for \$78 given by the Cisco and Meadow Lake toll road 'for work performed last August.
+No money was found on the body, although there was a note for \$78 given by the Cisco and Mendow Lake toll road for work performed last August.
 A remarkable statement in the letter to the coroner was the suggestion that to the coroner was the suggestion that his body be sold for dissecting pur-poses.
 Roselyn stated that it was easily worth \$100, there being no adipose tissue and every organ complete.
 Roselyn was a large man of fine form, about 50 years of age.
 Letters indicated that he had relatives in Lyons, New York, and Tacoma, Wash.